-Why you’ll love it
+Why you’ll love waterfalls

-The East Coast’s waterfalls are all found within forest reserves located inland from the coast, and most are accessed via unsealed roads, so make sure your vehicle is suited to the journey before you get started.
+The east coast’s waterfalls are all found within forest reserves located inland from the coast, and most are accessed via unsealed roads, so make sure your vehicle is suited to the journey before you get started.
 Water flow over the falls can be variable, so they are at their most spectacular after a period of rain.

 Where you’ll find it